-Many credit cards now offer a free FICO score on your monthly statement just for being a cardholder.
-While some of these cards offer the score on your monthly statement, others let you access it any time you sign in to manage your account online.
+Many credit cards now offer your free FICO® score on your monthly statement just for being a cardholder.
+While some of these card issuers only make your score available on your monthly statement, others let you access it any time you sign in to manage your account online.
 To learn which cards offer this perk – and why it’s important to begin with — keep reading.

-Before you sign up for a credit card that offers your FICO score for free, you should understand why this number is so important.
+Before you sign up for a credit card that offers your FICO® score for free, you should understand why this number is so important.
 Just like nearly another component of your financial health, your credit score carries several important roles.
-For starters, your FICO score is a three-digit manifestation of your credit health – and the one thing lenders look at most when deciding whether to grant you credit.
+For starters, your FICO® score is a three-digit manifestation of your credit health – and the one thing lenders look at most when deciding whether to grant you credit.

-If you ever want to buy a house, finance a car, or borrow money to start a business, your credit – and your FICO score – are of utmost importance.
+If you ever want to buy a house, finance a car, or borrow cash to start a business, your credit – and your FICO® score – are of utmost importance.
 Your next job may even depend on it.
 And that’s one of the main reasons it’s so important to track your score closely.

-When it comes to your FICO score, what you don’t know can hurt you.
+When it comes to your FICO® score, what you don’t know can hurt you.
 The best way to figure out where you stand – and to monitor your progress – is to keep a close eye on your score at least once per month.
 By doing so, you can watch your progress and celebrate “small wins” as your score improves over time.

-As of early 2016, the following cards offer users a free FICO score on their monthly statement:
+As of late 2016, the following cards offer users a free FICO® score on their monthly statement:

-Chase began offering a free FICO score to those who carry the Chase Slate® credit card in 2015.
+Chase began offering a free FICO® score to those who carry the Chase Slate® (currently unavailable) credit card in 2015.

-Discover offers cardholders a FICO score on each monthly billing statement and online.
-Some popular cards include the no-annual-fee Discover it card and the Discover it Miles travel card, while college students can track their budding credit profile with the Discover it for Students card.
+Discover offers cardholders a FICO® score on each monthly billing statement and online.
+Some popular cards include the no-annual-fee Discover it® Cash Back card and the Discover it® Miles, while college students can track their budding credit profile with the Discover it® Student Cash Back card.